ezraholm50/techandtool/README.md

 * Useful graphical tool to install various things and set config values from within the CLI/Terminal
 * Initially created for the Nextcloud VM (and RPI ARMHF VM branch) made by @enoch85 and @ezraholm50.
 * Tested on Ubuntu server 16.04.
-(Possibly works on lower versions aswell)
 * Might work on other debian distro's aswell.

 # How to: